Dreamers

 If that was so, then why was this the only place he felt at peace?

-He surrendered to the dream, opened his eyes to see Betty's smile, and let it take him off to sleep.
+He surrendered to the dream, opened his eyes to see Betty's smile, and let it take him off to sleep.* * * * * She shouldn't laugh again.
+It was cruelhis conclusion had been just an innocent misdiagnosis.

 But when she thought of Dr. Bickman going down under Scott's fist, she still giggled.
 After ten days confined, it was good to laugh, even if it was over the doctor's pomposity deflated by a quick hook to his jaw.

 When he'd gotten through shouting and squalling there was actually surprisingly little damage.
 She'd never considered Mr. Foley as having great powers of persuasion, but by the time she'd herded a worse-for-wear Scott into a taxi and directed it to the nearest hospital, Bickman was quiet enough to go home himself, filing apprehensively through an accusing line of disheveled, hostile station personnel.
-By the time he reached the door he probably counted himself lucky to have escaped the combined wrath of Hilary and Maple—although she was pretty sure Gertie might have done the job properly, all on her own, if allowed.
+By the time he reached the door he probably counted himself lucky to have escaped the combined wrath of Hilary and Maplealthough she was pretty sure Gertie might have done the job properly, all on her own, if allowed.

 She was worried about Scott, though.
-Her brother George used to box, so she'd seen that one-two punch coming—what Scott hadn't counted on was Bickman dropping after the first strike, leaving him no chance to pull the second.
+Her brother George used to box, so she'd seen that one-two punch comingwhat Scott hadn't counted on was Bickman dropping after the first strike, leaving him no chance to pull the second.
 She flinched thinking about the force with which Scott's fist had hit the frame of the window.
 The next thing she'd known she was at his side as he'd dropped to the floor, coiled in pain around his injured hand.

 What had touched her most was the weak grin he had flashed her when he finally realized she was there.
 Almost as if he were glad she was.

 Nonsense.
-Scott Sherwood didn't need her—he didn't need anyone.
+Scott Sherwood didn't need herhe didn't need anyone.

 With a sigh she finished washing up the bowl and pan and spoon she had used for supper: just a simple meal of soup and crackers, no improvised spaghetti with catsup sauce with accompanying music.
 With the animosity of the final few days, it was funny she could still think of that first night, a friendly dinner shared, dancing...

 Why think of dancing?
 She was happy to have space all to herself again, even if it was her one room with someone else's furniture and cozy furnishings sent from her doting father and the bathroom down the hall.
-She could sleep in her own bed, not having to wait for Hilary's nightly pilgrimage to the studio—oh, she knew she didn't have to stay awake, but it made her feel better to be there, in case Hilary needed to talk.
+She could sleep in her own bed, not having to wait for Hilary's nightly pilgrimage to the studiooh, she knew she didn't have to stay awake, but it made her feel better to be there, in case Hilary needed to talk.

 Hilary hadn't opened up again, though.
 It was as if that first evening was touched with some type of magic that was irreplaceable for the remainder of their quarantine.